Skip to main content

 Telling The Story

+Inventory storytelling is a pivotal aspect of supply chain management that goes beyond mere data collection and is integral to forming a robust business strategy.
 We aim to maintain an optimal balance between service level and working capital investment while managing our inventory.
-As a supply chain practitioner, it's crucial to explain the rationale behind inventory targets, the impact on customers and operations, and how changes in business assumptions affect inventory requirements.
+As a supply chain practitioner, it’s crucial to explain the rationale behind inventory targets, the impact on customers and operations, and how changes in business assumptions affect inventory requirements.
 These abilities are essential for effective inventory management.

 However, taking a snapshot of inventory management is not sufficient to get an accurate picture.
 Measuring and trending over time is necessary to create the right metrics.
 Below, we explain our favorite metric trends that have helped our clients and previous employers gain better control over their inventory.